MCC Swim Lessons & Private Lessons

 Parent and Child Aquatics (Age 6 months-2 years) Max Capacity: 10 participants

 Children will have fun in the water while being exposed to basic swimming skills through games, songs, and activities.
-Each child must be accompanied in the water with one adult.
+Each child must be accompanied in the water by one adult.

 Water Adjustment Aquatics (Ages 3 and 4) Max Capacity: 6 participants